koinos/koinos-docs/docs/nodes/networks.md

 the chain ID from the running node before restoring data or performing a signed operation.

+Operators who want to provide a stable bootstrap peer can follow the [public Seed Node](seed-node.md) procedure.
+The current canonical mainnet configuration remains the source of truth for default seed peers.

 ## Current public testnet

 The current Koinos Foundation public testnet provides: